plengqui/SportidentTinymesh/README.md

 4. Designed and built a neat field-deployable Radio Unit with custom made printed circuit board (PCB), surface-mounted Tinymesh chip, battery, and a Teensy (a cheap small Arduino style microcontroller) for control logic.
 5. Written and tested Teensy code to simulate Sportident punches and send them to the Tinymesh radio module.
 Tested connectivity from the Teensy to the python application running on the PC, over Tinymesh radio.
 Load tested with 3 simulated punches per second, continuously for 2 hours.
 6. Got the Sportident SRR chip working with the Radio Unit.
 So now full integration from Sportident punch to Gateway Application is done.
 Rudimentary support for flow control reading the Tinymesh CTS status before and after sending each packet.
 So far relies on Teensys serial buffers for buffering.
+7. Implemented SIRAP protocol in the Python Gateway application.
+Tested with OLA competition administration system.
+Now we have a complete end-to-end system!

 # Getting the hardware and components
 List of needed components and how to get them is [here](./RadioUnit/NeededComponents.md).